 The mission of Springfield College is to educate students in spirit, mind, and body for leadership in service to others.
-Members of Springfield College AmeriCorps programs live and share this mission, engaging in service that meets the critical educational needs of Springfield youth.
+As a member of the Springfield College AmeriCorps program, you'll live and share this mission, engaging in service that meets the critical educational needs of Springfield youth.

-AmeriCorps members can serve part-time, completing 900 hours as an academic coach, literacy tutor, or school counselor, or full-time, completing 1,700 hours as an academic support specialist.
-Members are selected and placed based on previous experience, academic program, and applicable skills.
-The program also provides extensive training and support around evidenced-based practices and interventions in education and literacy, ensuring that members have a meaningful service experience that positively impacts the academic success of children in Springfield.
+Our program offers resources to help you succeed in these environments.
+We provide extensive training and support around evidenced-based practices and interventions in education and literacy, ensuring that members have a meaningful service experience that positively impacts the academic success of children in Springfield.

 "Getting Things Done"